 What might be options of places to study?

-Once your student has considered what he needs in a good study space, he can look around his campus, and the neighborhood around campus, to consider his options.
+Once your student has considered what they need in a good study space, they can look around campus and the neighborhood around campus, to consider the options.

-- Studying in his dorm room may be a reasonable option.
+- Studying in their dorm room may be a reasonable option.
 Materials and equipment such as computer and printer will be close at hand.
 Food may be available.
-Your student can easily study late at night – or early in the morning.
+Your student can easily study late at night — or early in the morning.
 However, falling asleep in bed may be tempting, and dorms are often noisy and distracting.
-Music may be playing, activities may be taking place all around, he may be tempted to have the TV on, and friends may be stopping by.
+Music may be playing, activities may be taking place all around, your student may be tempted to have the TV on, and friends may be stopping by.

 - The residence hall may have a study lounge or library.
 This will provide fewer distractions and may be quieter, but won’t require leaving the building.

 - The college library is an obvious option.
 Students can often find out of the way corners where they can settle in undisturbed.
-Wireless internet is available, as well as easy access to reference materials.
+Internet is available, as well as easy access to reference materials.

 - Depending on its location, a town or community library may provide a good place to settle in away from college distractions.